Skip to main content

 Dutasteride pushes about 20 percentage points further on scalp DHT than finasteride does at standard doses — the kind of gap that consistently shows up in hair-count data.

-Notice that increasing finasteride from 1 mg to 5 mg adds only ~5 percentage points of additional suppression — the dose-response plateaus quickly because finasteride only ever blocks one enzyme.
+Notice that increasing finasteride from 1 mg to 5 mg barely moves DHT suppression — the dose-response plateaus quickly because finasteride only ever blocks one enzyme.
 Dutasteride breaks the plateau by blocking the other one too.

 Hair count — the head-to-head trials